top of page

 A female ESL teacher engages students in a classroom discussion, eliciting a raised-hand response from a teenage learner during a language lesson.

-There’s a moment in every ESL lesson — sometimes subtle, sometimes obvious — when we face a choice.
+There’s a moment in every ESL lesson, sometimes subtle and sometimes obvious, when we face a choice.

-Eliciting, when done well, changes the energy of the room.
-It moves students from receivers to contributors.
-It makes the lesson about them — what they know, what they half-know, and what they’re about to discover.
+When it’s done well, eliciting changes the energy in the room.
+Students stop being passive listeners and start being contributors.
+The lesson becomes about what they know, what they half-know, and what they’re about to figure out.

 What Is Eliciting, Really?

-• Opens up thinking, rather than narrowing it.
+• Opens up thinking instead of narrowing it.

-At its best, eliciting builds a bridge between what students already know and what they’re about to learn.
-Not a gap — a bridge.
+At its best, eliciting connects what students know to what they’re about to learn.

 What Does Eliciting Look Like?

-• Instead of: “The third conditional is used for unreal past situations.”
+Instead of: “The third conditional is used for unreal past situations.”
+Try: “How do we talk about something that could have happened, but didn’t?”

 I have found that, when teaching tenses, it is better to show students two similar tenses, and ask them to discern the difference between them.
 Here is an example, with the questions to elicit desired responses.